User Guide

 Scheduling makes it possible to apply different operating settings at different times and on different days of the week.

 Learn more about how to use a battery in the Ferroamps system.
 Oscar shows how to use the battery to maximize self-consumption of solar power, cut power peaks and how to schedule different functions.
+In Swedish.

 Content: